bakdata/quick/docs/docs/developer/range-query-details.md

 ## Technical Context

-Before delving into the details of each step, we will provide a technical context for arriving at a better understanding of the range queries.
+Before delving into the details of each step, a technical context is provided for arriving at a better understanding of the range queries.

 ### Mirrors